Ebony – Clarity – Two of Hardwoods (Swords)

 Genus: Diospyros – Family: Ebenaceae

 Ebony reminds us that clarity is necessary when making decisions that impact the future of generations to come.

 Ebony is one of the world’s more prized hardwoods because of its deep black color and dense wood.
 When polished it takes on a clear, glossy luster that can feel like metal.
 These unique characteristics have clearly made ebony a premium wood that has been in high demand for centuries.
 Ebony is a slow-growing evergreen that reaches maturity in 70 to 200 years.

 It is one of 700 species in the genus Diospyros, which also includes persimmon trees.
-The genus name Diospyros is derived from the Greek dios (divine) and pyros (grain), meaning “divine grain.”
+The genus name Diospyros is derived from the Greek dios (divine) and pyros (grain/fruit), meaning “divine grain.”
 Only a few of these species produce the hardwood we know as ebony.
 The word “ebony” originated around 3000 BCE when Ancient Egyptians identified an African black wood they were using as hbny.

 Hbny, when translated into Greek and Latin, became ebenos.
 Later, as trees were scientifically classified, the black wood that inspired the word “ebony” was actually identified as “rosewood” — Dalbergia melanoxylon, or African blackwood, in the genus Dalbergia.

 Gabon ebony, Diospyros crassiflora, native to western Africa, produces the darkest wood of the ebony species and barely reaches 30 feet.
 It is endangered due to exploitation and over harvesting.

 Ceylon ebony, Diospyros ebenum, native to India, Sri Lanka and Indonesia, was commercially available for centuries but its exportation is now banned.
 During the 16thand 19thcenturies it was used to make ornate furniture and intricately carved doors.
 Ceylon ebony can grow to be 82 feet tall.